 - If you prefer to substitute your favorite biscuit recipe for bisquick and milk, be my guest.

-- Some people prefer to leave the carrots and celery in the soup and if that's you, that is fine.
+- Some people prefer carrots and celery in the soup and if that’s you, that is fine.

 - You can try to monkey with the ingredients to make this less calories, less carbs, less whatever your diet is looking for but please remember that you are also changing the recipe and it won't taste the same.
 Frankly, chicken and dumplings was never meant to be a diet dish of any kind, just enjoy a bowl in moderation and then go outside and enjoy the fresh air.
 Take a long walk.